 - Large blue and white vase template

-3. Next, carefully cut out each of the Chinese blue and white vases from the print outs.
+Step 3: Next, carefully cut out each of the Chinese blue and white vases from the printouts.

-4. Using a foam brush, liberally cover the back of the small vase template with decoupage glue.
+Step 4: Using a foam brush, liberally cover the back of the small vase template with decoupage glue.
 Then stick the picture to the front of the small tin can.
-Repeat with the other 2 templates and tin cans.
+Repeat with the other two templates and tin cans.

-5. Next, seal the images on the tin cans.
-I printed my images on my home computer which is an inject printer, so I used an acrylic spray varnish to seal the tin cans.
-If you use a laser printer to print the images then either use the same spray or cover the tin cans in another layer of mod podge, (waterproof mod podge for outdoors).
+Step 5: Next, seal the images on the tin cans.
+I printed my images on my home computer, an inject printer, so I used an acrylic spray varnish to seal the tin cans.
+If you use a laser printer to print the images, use the same spray or cover the tin cans in another layer of mod podge (waterproof mod podge for outdoors).

 Mod podge on top of inkjet printed images can smudge them.
-That is why I use an acyrlic varnish spray to seal.
+That is why I use an acrylic varnish spray to seal.

-6. Finally, all that is left is to plant the flowers.
-I think blue flowers look fabulous in these faux Ming vase DIY flower pots.
-To help with drainage I add a good layer of pebbles and broken pots before planting the flowers.
-Like I did with my colourful tin can planters.
+Step 6: Finally, all that is left is to plant the flowers.
+Blue flowers look fabulous in these faux Ming vase DIY flower pots.
+To help with drainage, I add a good layer of pebbles and broken pots before planting the flowers.
+As I did with my colourful tin can planters.

-If you like these tin can DIY flower pots you should check out some of my other fun tin can crafts and upcycles.
+If you like these DIY flower pots, try some of my other fun tin can crafts and upcycles.